A Peaceful Heart

-This retreat is a rich exploration into healing the divisions and judgments that separate you from wisdom and love.
-It will incorporate practices that gently point to your sacred self, heal your inner sense of woundedness and open the doors to your heart and inner wisdom.
+This retreat is a rich exploration into inner stillness, treating ourselves with love and cultivating inner peace in and around us.
 We will follow a balanced schedule of meditation, inner reflection, compassion practices, easy yoga movement and deep rest.
-This combination of activities gently and safely allows you to care for unloved aspects of yourself.
+This combination of activities will gently and safely allow you to care for unloved aspects of yourself.
 You also uncover the truth that beneath it all you are already and always whole.
-This discovery taps into the wellspring of personal happiness and keeps your heart open.
+This discovery taps into the deep wellspring of inner peace and opens your heart.

 One of the great values of spiritual retreats is that it builds your capacity to witness your thoughts.
 In doing so, your mind quiets and you enter into an extraordinary world of stillness and acceptance of what is.
 Resting in this quiet is wonderful by itself.
-It also gives you a sacred place within to stand on, where you can see yourself through the eyes of your heart.
+It also gives you a center within, where you can see yourself through the eyes of your heart.

-During the retreat we approach transformation through the mental, emotional, physical, energetic and subtle bodies.
+During the retreat we approach transformation using mental, emotional, physical, energetic and subtle forms.
 To facilitate openness we move the body gently with yoga.
 To free up trapped energies we use movement and focused energy practices.
 We journal our responses to inquiry questions and have thoughtful discussions that give us insight.
-To ensure deep rest we set aside free time for walking, contemplation and resting.
+To ensure deep peaceful rest there is plenty of free time for walking, contemplation and resting.
 Throughout the retreat, outside of guided group discussions, we maintain silence to facilitate deep transformation.

 mindfulness practice, spiritual inquiry